RIT Information Security Alert: Important Message Phish

-How do you know this is a phishing attempt?
+How do you know this is a phishing attack?

-- ITS does not send out emails with links to update your password.
+- RIT does not send out emails with links to enroll your email accounts.

-- If you hover your cursor over the link in the message, you'll note that the link included in the email does not link to an RIT address; it's on "altervista".
+- If you hover your cursor over the link in the message, you'll note that the link included in the email does not link to an RIT address, although part of the link is very similar.
 (We've removed the link from this example.
 The link actually goes to a website in Sweden.)

-- The phish uses a common technique of trying to impart a sense of urgency and trying to get you to supply the requested information before you've had time to consider the request.
+- The phish uses a common technique of trying to impart a sense of urgency to get you to supply the requested information before you've had time to consider the request.
 (If RIT was making a change of this nature, you would have received information through RIT Message Center, among other official channels.)

 - For more information about Phishing, please visit the RIT Information Security Phishing page.